 When you create ads that allow your customers to not just relate to your brand but see themselves within your brand, aligning their values with your brand values, it becomes easier for customers to embed your brand into their lives.
 Read more of my favorite Super Bowl ads of the ages over at INC.

 Traditional marketing is broken.
 These companies are taking steps to transform their brands using the kind of marketing that inspires its customers to become brand advocates.
 In my new book, “Marketing, Interrupted,” I talk about what good brand strategy looks like when you use this Transformational Marketing approach.
 I’ve interviewed and researched marketers, thought leaders, brands, and organizations that are interrupting “marketing as usual,” maybe even going a little crazy — and succeeding.
-If you’re interested in learning more about transformational marketing, you can pre-order your copy of “Marketing, Interrupted” for 50% off the cover price by clicking the button below.
+If you’re interested in learning more about transformational marketing, you can order your copy of “Marketing, Interrupted” by clicking the button below.